Perde204/CRIC_TG-BOT/README.md

 Description of the bot: Hello!
 I have created a Telegram bot that helps users learn programming by offering interesting learning tasks.
 My bot can process commands, provide help, and even respond to incorrect messages.
-This is a great assistant for anyone who wants to improve their programming skills.
+This is a great assistant for anyone who wants to improve their programming skills.I use Python 3.13 Libraries used:
-Libraries used:
 asyncio: Provides asynchronous programming for smooth operation of the bot.
 logging: It keeps an event log to monitor the bot's work processes.